Hong Kong proposes critical infrastructure cybersecurity law

 Certain essential service sectors are already comprehensively regulated by statutory sector regulators.
 These regulators can monitor the discharging of CIOs’ organisational and preventive obligations.
 At this stage, it is proposed that:

-1. The Hong Kong Monetary Authority will be the designated authority to regulate service providers in the banking and financial services sector; and
+1. the Hong Kong Monetary Authority will be the designated authority to regulate service providers in the banking and financial services sector; and

-2. The Communications Authority will be the authority responsible for regulating service providers in the communications and broadcasting sector.
+2. the Communications Authority will be the authority responsible for regulating service providers in the communications and broadcasting sector.

 Nevertheless, the commissioner’s office will fully grasp any incident and the response arrangements of all CIOs to co-ordinate, investigate and prevent incidents from spreading to other CIOs.